 Present-day customers have many questions.
 That's why your customer support team must be there to assist them at each step of the checkout funnel.

-Having chatbots on your checkout pages is a good idea, but it would be great if you dedicate 24/7 live support for these pages.
-This will help your customers find answers to their queries right away without digging your FAQ page or contacting your live support team during specific hours.
+Having chatbots on your checkout pages is a good idea, but it would be great if you dedicated 24/7 live support for these pages.
+This will help your customers find answers to their queries right away without digging into your FAQ page or contacting your live support team during specific hours.